 How Severe Anxiety May Present

 Severe anxiety is a more intense presentation of classic anxiety symptoms and can be debilitating.
-Symptoms that are often associated with severe anxiety include, but are not limited to, changes in emotions, withdrawal from family and friends, school refusal, and work avoidance.
+Symptoms that are often associated with severe anxiety include, but are not limited to, changes in emotions, withdrawal from family and friends, school refusal, anxiety-related weight loss, and work avoidance.
 Panic attacks can also be present.

 When symptoms are severe, treatments that may be considered are frequent talk therapy like CBT and medication to help decrease symptoms and improve daily function.

-It should be noted that because treatment for anxiety can be complex, it is imperative that individuals suffering from anxiety seek treatment from a professional (e.g., counselor, psychologist, social worker, primary care physician, or psychiatrist) who is experienced in treating anxiety related conditions.
+Because treatment for anxiety can be complex, it is imperative that individuals suffering from anxiety seek treatment from a professional (e.g., counselor, psychologist, social worker, primary care physician, or psychiatrist) who is experienced in treating anxiety-related conditions.
 Your doctor can determine if physical symptoms experienced such as headaches, stomach aches, heart palpitations are related to anxiety or another medical condition.

 By modifying their thoughts and behaviors, each person has the ability to make their symptoms of anxiety better or worse.